Welcome to JX Ranch!

 Tom served in the United States Army for two years.
 When he came back he graduated from New Mexico State University with a degree in Range Management.
-For many years, before marrying Mimi, Tom managed several large ranches both in Southwest Texas and in South Central New Mexico.
+For many years, Tom managed several large ranches both in Southwest Texas and in South Central New Mexico.

 In 1980 he was introduced to Allan Savory’s Holistic Resource Management principles, an intensive grazing and planning process, which he successfully implemented on these ranches.
 He is also the owner and Qualified Broker of Sidwell Farm and Ranch Realty, LLC, selling New Mexico farms ranches and other rural properties throughout the State.
-He has been the speaker on grazing and drought managment at events across the State.
-Tom does range monitoring and grazing planning for their ranch, and when he finds time, he runs the bulldozer grubbing mesquite and juniper.
+He is often a speaker on grazing and drought management at events across the State.
+Tom does range monitoring and grazing planning for the ranch, and when he finds time, he runs the bulldozer grubbing mesquite and juniper.

 Mimi was born in Sweden where grew up horseback, dreaming of being a cowboy and riding the wide open spaces of the West.
 She never outgrew her dream, and went on week-long camping rides in Arizona’s Monument Valley and Canyon de Chelly.